Privacy Policy

 1 Introduction

-We comply with the UK General Data Protection Regulation (UK GDPR), the Data Protection Act 2018, and other applicable data protection legislation.
+We comply with the UK General Data Protection Regulation (UK GDPR), the Data Protection Act 2018, and the Privacy and Electronic Communications Regulations (PECR).

 2 Data Controller

-OpenPolice is the data controller responsible for your personal data.
-We determine the purposes and means of processing personal data collected through our platform.
+OpenPolice is the data controller responsible for the personal data described in this policy.
+We determine the purposes and means of processing that data.

 Location: United Kingdom